huntfx/vfxwindow/README.md

 ### Nuke Features
  - Dock window as a panel
  - Save/restore location of panel (docked only)
+ - Easy access to callbacks

+### Blender Features
+ - Easy access to callbacks

 ### Special Thanks
  - [Blue Zoo](https://www.blue-zoo.co.uk/) - I've been building this up while working there